Germany 4-0 Denmark: Rampant Germans make statement

 Article body

-Germany's bid for a seventh title in eight tournaments got off to an impressive start with a dominant 4-0 win against Denmark, in a match where they also struck the woodwork three times.
+Germany's bid for a seventh title in eight tournaments got off to an impressive start at UEFA Women's EURO 2022 with a dominant 4-0 win against Denmark, in a match where they also struck the woodwork three times.

 Key moments